tomalrussell/nismod_teaching_kit/docs/lecture_11/Lecture_11.4.md

----
-title: Mini-Lecture 11.4 - Calculating economic consequence of disruptions to businesses
+# Mini-Lecture 11.4 - Calculating economic consequence of disruptions to businesses
-keywords:
-- Disruptions to businesses
-- Macro-economic losses
-authors:
-- Olivia Becher
----

 This mini-lecture covers how economic activities are dependent on reliable infrastructure services.
 A commonly applied method for